equanimittyy/weatherau/README.md

 # weatherau
 A basic statistical analysis of weather data in PowerBI.
-This exercise was intended as a self-directed introduction into PowerBI's DAX and MySQL.
+This exercise was intended as a self-directed introduction into PowerBI's DAX and MySQL in order to further technical abilities and improve familiarity with MS PowerBI and MySQL.

 The analysis was required to find the following: